piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 ### Note

-- This addon uses a deprecated Javascript function "document.execCommand".
-Official updates to Javascript may affect this addon in the future.
+- This addon now uses custom JavaScript based on the Selection API instead of the deprecated `document.execCommand`, reducing the risk of future browser updates breaking functionality.
+- Combined actions let you apply multiple styles at once (e.g., Bold + Underline or Bold + Red) from the new "Combined Actions" submenu.

 ### Changelog